2020 Washington Nationals season: Team news

 The day after the Washington Nationals won the 2019 World Series on October 30, 2019, in Houston, Texas, nine members of that championship team officially filed for free agency: pitchers Jeremy Hellickson, Daniel Hudson, Fernando Rodney, and Jonny Venters; infielders Asdrúbal Cabrera, Brian Dozier, Howie Kendrick, and Anthony Rendon; and outfielder Gerardo Parra.
 On November 1, the Nationals announced they would not exercise their share of the 2020 mutual option for first baseman Matt Adams, making Adams a free agent as well.
 The Nationals also declined club options over first baseman Ryan Zimmerman and catcher Yan Gomes, who also became free agents, on November 2.
 They exercised club options to keep pitcher Sean Doolittle and outfielder Adam Eaton under contract for the 2020 season.
-Hellickson chose to retire instead of pursuing another career opportunity, citing a nagging shoulder injury.
+Hellickson chose to retire instead of pursuing another career opportunity, citing a reoccurring shoulder injury.

-Considerable media speculation swirled around whether the Nationals would re-sign Rendon, who was a finalist in National League Most Valuable Player balloting, and Strasburg, who was the World Series MVP.
+There was media speculation around whether the Nationals would re-sign Rendon, who was a finalist in National League Most Valuable Player balloting, and Stephen Strasburg, who was the World Series MVP.
 Washington general manager Mike Rizzo expressed public interest in bringing back both players, who rejected one-year qualifying offers from the Nationals.
 However, in an early-December interview with Donald Dell, Nationals principal owner Mark Lerner said the club "can only afford to have one of those two guys", downplaying the possibility that both could fit into Washington's 2020 payroll.
-On December 9, 2019, at the annual winter meetings in Strasburg's hometown of San Diego, the Nationals announced they had come to terms with Strasburg on a new, seven-year pact, reported to be worth $245 million, a record for a free agent pitcher.
+On December 9, 2019, at the annual winter meetings in Strasburg's hometown of San Diego, the Nationals announced they had come to terms with Strasburg on a new, seven-year deal, reported to be worth $245 million, a record for a free agent pitcher.
 At the press conference making the announcement, Rizzo also confirmed that the Nationals had re-signed Kendrick to what was reported as a one-year major league deal.
 Kendrick's signing was officially announced the following day, along with the re-signing of Gomes to a two-year deal.
 The team also re-signed Zimmerman and Cabrera to one-year major league deals and brought back Hudson on a two-year guarantee.
 Rendon ultimately signed with the Los Angeles Angels on a seven-year deal.